MoeraOrg/moeraorg.github.io/overview/cheaper-names.md

 5. Each naming server that receives the information asks the node to prove the ownership of the key.
 If the proof is received, the naming server repeats the steps 3-4.
+6. The node must refresh the surrogate name periodically.
+If is not refreshed for more than 1 day, the record is deleted.
+This prevents unused names to point to URLs where the node was located in the past, but now there is a some unrelated site located.
+When the surrogate name is refreshed, the node URL may be changed.
-6. When the surrogate name is used, nodes and clients query any naming server for the information related to it, as they usually do with any name.
+7. When the surrogate name is used, nodes and clients query any naming server for the information related to it, as they usually do with any name.
+The search by the shortened form of a surrogate name should also work.
+8. When the owner writes a post or comment using his surrogate name, he must include the full public key into it.
+This will allow to verify the signature even after the name is deleted from naming servers.
+9. When a new naming server is installed, it must query from other naming servers data about all registered surrogate names.

 The surrogate names are coupled with the corresponding signing key.
 If the signing key is compromised, there is no ability to invalidate the